 The date of identification of noncompliance

-The date of the timely and reasonable attempt to contact the Choices participant in Case Notes.
+The date of the timely and reasonable attempt, which should be no more than two days from the date of non-compliance, to contact the Choices participant in Case Notes.

 Boards must make staff aware that voice mail is not an acceptable outreach activity.